tinyCodersDen/CCC-Solutions/README.md

 [Unofficial Solutions Website](http://mmhs.ca/ccc/index.htm).
 You can find the questions at [Past Contests](https://cemc.uwaterloo.ca/contests/past_contests.html#ccc).

-UPDATE: C++ Solutions have been added to 2020 CCC questions
+UPDATE: C++ Solutions have been added to 2020 CCC questions NEW UPDATE: Java Solutions have been added to 2020 CCC questions